-Town Councillors are required to start the process of budget setting within the autumn of each year, for the following financial year.
+Town Councillors are required to start the process of budget setting within the autumn, for the following financial year.
 This provides time to review our income and expenditure, the priorities of the Town Council, the priorities within the Town and the costs associated.